MueFab/genie/doc/vcs.md

 # Version control system

-## Branching
+## Workflow

-We use Git and we use a workflow similiar to Gitflow (https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+We use Git and we use a workflow similar to Gitflow (https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 That means: